sdm-lang/rust-sdml/sdml-parse/README.md

 ### Version 0.1.7

-- Updated parser with grammar changes in =tree-sitter-sdml= version =0.1.29=.
+- Updated parser with grammar changes in `tree-sitter-sdml` version `0.1.29`.
 - Added all the test cases from core.

 ### Version 0.1.6

-- Updated parser with grammar changes in =tree-sitter-sdml= version =0.1.26=.
+- Updated parser with grammar changes in `tree-sitter-sdml` version `0.1.26`.

 ### Version 0.1.5

-- Created a =stdlib= module and moved all the SDML and relevant RDF files into it.
+- Created a `stdlib` module and moved all the SDML and relevant RDF files into it.
-- Updated =tree-sitter-sdml= to version =0.1.21= with updated constraints.
+- Updated `tree-sitter-sdml` to version `0.1.21` with updated constraints.

 ### Version 0.1.4

-Previously part of a single crate [[https://crates.io/crates/sdml][sdml]].
+Previously part of a single crate [sdml](https://crates.io/crates/sdml).